 A media kit is a document which shares everything a potential sponsor or marketer would need to know about your blog.
 It’s essentially a resumé, but for your website.
 A media kit should list a variety of things, such as your blog’s topics, statistics, collaboration options, and more.
 It is essential for making a good impression and landing more (and higher paying) collaborations.

 Don’t have a media kit?
 You’re in luck!
 I wrote a post all about what to include in a media kit right here.
-I also created a template that you can use to make your own media kit, which you can get fo’ free by subscribing to our newsletter right hurrrr.

 3. Make a list of companies or products you love + that fit your blog’s theme.